Pieter Pietersz Barbiers

 Pieter Pietersz Barbiers (also Pieter Barbiers Pzn., or Pieter Barbiers II, bapt.
-October 26, 1749, Amsterdam - October 26, 1842, Amsterdam) was a 19th-century painter from the Northern Netherlands.
+October 26, 1749, Amsterdam - October 26, 1842, Amsterdam) was a 19th-century painter from the Dutch Republic and later the Kingdom of the Netherlands.

 Biography

 According to the RKD he was the son of Pieter Barbiers (1717-1780) and the brother of Bartholomeus Barbiers.

 He became a member of the Amsterdam Guild of St. Luke in 1786, but the group dissolved in 1796 when the guilds were abolished during the French occupation.
 He became a member of the Royal Academy of Amsterdam in 1822.